 - ATC (Air Traffic Controller — a semi joke made by Black Diamond because you’re ‘controlling’ the person in the air) (n): A popular tube-style belay device invented by Black Diamond.
 Many other companies have since mimicked the design.

-- Grigri (n): A popular auto-locking belay device designed to catch a climber’s fall made by Petzl.
+- Grigri (n): A popular assisted braking (belay) device designed to catch a climber’s fall made by Petzl.

 Lead (n): The initial climber who goes up first to secure the rope for other climbers.

 “You super sent it on that lead climb, you’re a rockstar!”

 Project (n): A specific route a climber is actively working on completing.
 Typically when a climber is working on leveling-up to a more advanced climb.

 - Passive (adj): Describing gear that does not have moving parts (nuts, stoppers, bolts, hanger).
 Typically these steel pieces are permanently placed into a rock to assist climbers.

 - Active (adj): Describing gear that can be adjusted to fit into cracks and crevices.
 The camalots (aka cams) are the staple active gear.

 Bouldering (v): To climb without ropes, typically close to ground.